-So now: why would you even think of wearing a travel skirt?
+A travel skirt: why would you even think of wearing one?

 Lots of reasons!

 - Skirts are cool and allow the air to circulate around your legs better than travel pants (trousers, if you’re from the UK).

-- They are often culturally appropriate for women traveling in conservative countries, especially when they are of a certain length (best not above the knees or too tight if you're in a country where modesty is valued).
+- They are often culturally appropriate for women traveling in conservative countries, especially a long travel skirt (best not above the knees or too tight if you’re in a country where modesty is valued).
 So it’s important to wear travel skirts below the knee in some regions or countries.

 - Skirts are flexible.
 If you choose the right skirt, you can wear it to travel during the day and to go out at night.
 Just shake it out, hang it up for a bit and throw it on.

-- They take up less space than pants.
-You can usually roll them up or bunch them into a small ball when they're wrinkle-resistant, especially those with more lightweight fabrics.
+- They take up less space in your luggage than trousers do.
+You can usually roll them up or bunch them into a small ball when they’re wrinkle-resistant, especially those with more lightweight fabrics.

 - Skirts are usually easier to care for than pants.
-The latest skirts use modern fabrics that dry quickly, don't wrinkle, and wear forever without losing their shape.
+Quick-dry skirts are made with modern fabrics that don’t stay wet long, don’t wrinkle, and wear forever without losing their shape.

-- Some skirts are convertible and can be adapted to become shorts or pants with a few snaps or clips.
+- Some skirts are reversible and can be adapted to become shorts or pants with a few snaps or clips.

 Have I convinced you yet?